Invalid Date NaN, NaN (Today) — last updated November 11, 2025 (1mo ago)

 Understanding these three cost types is essential for accurate job costing:

-• Direct costs: Tied to a single project, such as materials and on-site labor
+• Direct costs: tied to a single project, such as materials and on‑site labor

-• Indirect costs: Support a single project but aren’t part of the finished structure, such as project manager time or site trailer rent
+• Indirect costs: support a single project but aren’t part of the finished structure, such as project manager time or site trailer rent

-• Overhead: Ongoing business costs that must be recovered across jobs, such as office rent and admin salaries
+• Overhead: ongoing business costs that must be recovered across jobs, such as office rent and admin salaries

 Use real-time data to respond to market changes

 When you capture this data consistently, it becomes historical intelligence for smarter future bids.
-If concrete pricing climbs month after month, your next estimates factor that in automatically.
+If concrete pricing climbs month after month, your next estimates should factor that in automatically.

 Put technology to work